/Update on Nov. 23, 2020/

 This article was originally posted on May 27, 2019 when 1903 was released.
 It’s now updated for the latest release Windows 10 20H2.

 MDT, short for Microsoft Deployment Toolkit, is a wonderful imaging deployment tool Microsoft offers to those who don’t have the full-blown System Center Configuration Manager.
 It’s free and it works great.
-If you are using it, here is a quick instruction on how to prepare the new released 1903 image for MDT to upgrade Windows 10 to May Update.
+If you are using it, here is a quick instruction on how to prepare the new released 20H2 image for MDT to upgrade Windows 10 to October 2020 Update

 Usually, preparing a new OS image in MDT is pretty straightforward but since the downloaded version of ISO only has a install.esd which includes all versions of Windows 10 edition we need to a bit more work to get it ready.

 Download and run the Windows 10 Media Creation Tool to create the installation media in ISO format.